azamat-frontend/azamatfrontend/README.md

 A Frontend Developer specializing in JavaScript technologies.
 Professional experience with the technologies listed in the **toolbox** below.

-I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
-I'd advise you to subscribe to stay up-to-date!
+I create tech content, mostly about Web Development and JavaScript.

-I managed to create an online presence with my [Blog](https://catalins.tech) and [YouTube](https://catalins.tech/youtube) channel, which are accessed by more than 3500 people monthly.
-Looking forward to reaching and helping more people by sharing my knowledge.

 ---